eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

+.. include:: ../../../exports/alias.include
+.. include:: ../../../exports/roles.include

 .. _developer_manual_installation_sources_linux:

 ###############################
 Linux installation from sources
 ###############################

-The instructions for installing the *eProsima DDS Router* application from sources and its required dependencies are provided in this page.
+The instructions for installing the |ddsrouter| application from sources and its required dependencies are provided in this page.
 It is organized as follows: